Joyful Balance

 Notes

-• Kala namak black salt: regular salt will also work here, but the kala namak black salt will give your scramble a bit more of an “egg” flavor.
-You can read more about this in the “ingredients” section of this blog post.
-I use this brand from amazon (not sponsored, just love the product).
+*Kala namak black salt: regular salt will also work here, but the kala namak black salt will give your scramble a bit more of an "egg" flavor.

 Happy cooking, friends!
 If you made this recipe don’t forget to tag me (@joyfulbalanceofficial) on facebook or instagram so I can cheer you on for your scramble-making ways.